 The maximum group size for Orange Nation is 8 people.
 Our average group size are between 4 to 5 people.

 Absolutely!
 Included in our packages is picking you up and dropping you off at your hotel on the return from your trek or tour.
-If you have booked your hotel in the Sacred Valley, like in Ollantaytambo or Urubamba, we will drop you there too!
-Also, if you spend the night at Ollantaytambo before your trek (if your are doing the Inca Trail), we will pick you up there.
+If you have booked your hotel in the Sacred Valley, like in Ollantaytambo or Urubamba, we will drop you off there too!
+Also, if you spend the night at Ollantaytambo before your trek (if your are doing the Inca Trail), we will pick you up from there.

 For sure you may upgrade to Vistadome train which has nicer seats, panoramic windows and windows in the ceiling.
 You will be offered some snacks and a dance show will take place on board.
-The price is US$57 per person which includes the transfer from Poroy (Cusco) train station to your hotel in Cusco.
-It is 1.5 hours by train from Aguas Calientes to Ollantaytambo and then another 2 hours from Ollantaytambo to Cusco by bus.
+The price is US$67 per person which includes the transfer from Poroy (Cusco) train station to your hotel in Cusco.
+It is 1.5 hours by train from Aguas Calientes to Ollantaytambo and then another 2 hours from Ollantaytambo to Cusco by private van.
 If you upgrade to the Vistadome Train, the trip from Aguas Calientes to Poroy (Cusco), takes 3.5 hours, and then 25mins by taxi to your hotel.
 Usually our clients are back at their hotel by 8pm.
 If you plan to take the bus to Puno on the same night, that is totally possible.

 If you’re happy with the services provided, a tip – though not compulsory – is appreciated.
 While it may not be customary in your country, it’s of great significance for the people who will take care of you during the trek.
 It inspires excellent service and is an entrenched feature of the tourism industry across many Orange Nation Peru destinations.
-Of course you are free to tip as much as you feel is appropriate, depending on your perception of the quality and the length of your trip.
+Of course you are free to tip as much as you feel is appropriate, depending on your perception on the quality of service and the length of your trip.
 Remember, a tip is not compulsory and should only be given when you receive excellent service.

 Yes, we are a local sustainable & responsible tourism operator.
 We incorporate the universal principles of tourism: protect the environment and benefit the local communities respecting their culture and religion.
 With this in mind, we have trained all our staff to know, understand and respect the local places and its people.